1pix/fluiddisplay/Documentation/User/InputScreen/Index.rst

 .. important::

    Using the :code:`EXT:` syntax is not recommended anymore.
-It will likely be droppped entirely in a future version, to make things more consistent with the TYPO3 CMS Core.
+It will likely be dropped entirely in a future version, to make things more consistent with the TYPO3 CMS Core.

    If you store your templates inside an extension, you should create a File Storage pointing